Check out my custom vibration dampener

 An alternative to the Tourna Tennis Tube is the Gamma Ball Tube, which has virtually identical features.

-The only difference is that the Gamma Ball Tube holds a maximum of 18 balls, and it comes with a strap for carrying if that’s of interest to you.
+The only difference is that the Gamma Ball Tube holds a maximum of 18 balls and comes with a carrying strap if that interests you.

 It also comes in clear plastic or red.